South Africa Customs and Cultures

 - 1. The African man always walks in front of a woman to protect her from dangers that may lurk in front of them.

 - 2. An African person never looks a superior (‘class’ or age) in the eyes, always down in front of him/her,

 - 3. and will never address such superior first, but wait to be spoken to before replying – even when greeting.

-South Africa is rated somewhere between a first and 3rd world country and if you keep this in mind your holiday will be very enjoyable.
 The country has a vibrant array of cultures, which is more evident in the major metropolitan areas, especially in Durban.
-Durban is often called the ‘Melting Pot’ of cultures where Africa, the East and West meet to form the vibrant metropolis of Durban.
+Durban is often called the ‘Melting Pot’ of cultures where Africa, the East and West meet to form Durban’s vibrant metropolis.

-Image South Africa has been cited world-wide as a model for peaceful transition since the Apartheid regime negotiated itself out of power and handed the reigns to a true democracy.
-Today the general mood in South Africa is one of hope and determination to succeed in making our fledgling democracy work.
+Worldwide, South Africa is cited as a peaceful transition model since the Apartheid regime negotiated itself out of power and handed the reigns to a true democracy.
+Today the general mood in South Africa is one of hope and determination to succeed in making our fledgeling democracy work.